Samwel24/sam-books/readme.md

 ## License

-Contact is free software distributed under the terms of the MIT license.
+Sam-Books is free software distributed under the terms of the MIT license.

 ## Contribution guidelines